Frequently asked questions

 Can counsellors refer students directly?

 Yes.
-Counsellors and educational consultants are welcome to refer students and to be included in the consultation process if the family wishes.
+Counsellors and educational consultants are welcome to refer students and to be included in the interview process if the family wishes.
 Contact us at [email protected] to discuss counsellor referral arrangements.

 Do you work with students outside the UK?